RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/02-Webupdates.md

     You can use your **role** object's primary key (NIC handle) in the "admin-c:", "tech-c:" and "zone-c:" fields of the RIPE Database Template.

-    You can use yor **mntner** object's primary key in the "mnt-by:" field of the RIPE Database Template.
+    You can use your **mntner** object's primary key in the "mnt-by:" field of the RIPE Database Template.

     You can create additional **person**, **role** and **mntner** objects and also change the objects you already created using [RIPE Database Webupdates](https://apps.db.ripe.net/webupdates).